impleri/item-skills/readme.md

   event.restrict('minecraft:bread', restrict => {
     restrict.everything()
       .holdable()
-      .visible()
+      .consumable()
       .unless(player => player.can('skills:stage', 2));
   });

-  // The following does not result in the same effects as above: everything will still be denied to the player event.restrict('minecraft:bread', restrict => {
+  // The following two restrictions does not result in the same effects as above: everything will still be denied to the player event.restrict('minecraft:bread', restrict => {
     restrict.everything().holdable().unless(player => player.can('skills:stage', 2));
   });